Arthur Walker (Pilot): Military career

 The citation for the Bar to his Honoris Crux Gold reads:

 During December 1981 Captain Walker was again requested to provide top cover for the evacuation of a seriously wounded soldier.
 On take-off with the evacuee his number two helicopter was hit and crash-landed.
 Without hesitation and with total disregard for his personal safety, Captain Walker landed near the wrecked helicopter and immediately searched for the crew.
 Eventually, the situation became suicidal, compelling Captain Walker and his crew to withdraw.
 When he was airborne he spotted the missing crew and yet again, without hesitation and despite the fact that virtually all enemy fire was now [aimed] in his direction, he landed and lifted the crew to safety.

 Through this courageous deed he prevented the loss of two men.
 His distinguished actions, devotion to duty and courage make him a credit to the South African Defence Force in general, the South African Air Force in particular and makes him a worthy recipient of the Bar to the Honoris Crux Gold.

-There was discontent amongst airforce officers at Walker being awarded the Bar to the Honoris Crux Gold instead of the Honoris Crux Diamond.
+There was discontent amongst air force officers at Walker being awarded the Bar to the Honoris Crux Gold instead of the Honoris Crux Diamond.
 The Honoris Crux Diamond had never been awarded and there was rumoured opposition in defence headquarters to awarding this, the highest South African bravery award, to an English speaking officer.

 He was later awarded the Southern Cross Medal for his work in developing Koevoet, a paramilitary-trained police counter insurgency unit in South West Africa.

+Awards

 Executive Outcomes

 After serving in the South African Air Force, Walker joined Executive Outcomes and flew Mi-17 and Mi-24 helicopters in Angola and Sierra Leone in support of Executive Outcomes operations.